 If you experience symptoms of joint or muscle pain and stiffness, there are a number of ways you can help yourself naturally.
 Changing your diet can have a positive effect on these symptoms of menopause.
 Stay away from sugar and increase your intake of vitamin C.

-Other, less-common symptoms of menopause can include:
+Other, symptoms of menopause can include:

 • Menopause headaches.
 These may be a direct outcome of irritability and anxiety.
 Although not fully understood, it seems that hormonal changes during menopause may have a direct effect, giving rise to headaches in (probably) the same way that women with migraines suffer headaches at particular points in their menstrual cycle.